Singapore Watch Fair, A Timeless Journey.

 Photo credits: Azimuth

 This other Back-In-Time series known as ‘Save The 1’ is limited edition, and champions a good cause in environmental awareness.
 The two variants being Ocean Blue and Rainforest, are so elegantly built, that it charmingly exudes deep sense of grounded-ness so apt for the theme.
 The dials are inspired by the dynamic movements of nature, evoking the gentle waves of the ocean, and the rustling of leaves in the breeze, respectively.
 They first undergo machine-stamping to simulate the guilloche (one type of metiers d’art, mentioned earlier in Breguet’s Turkish Map antique pocket watch segment) wave-like pattern, then hand-manipulated by master artisans to achieve smooth and flawless gradated ‘fumé’ effect.
 I also specifically mentioned this model as I champion all environmental protection causes.
-Of course, telling time backwards still tickles me.
+Of course, telling time backward still tickles me.

 Mr. Roboto Sapphire